 • Apply the basic principles of design and layout covered above.

 • Departments and programs receive monthly Siteimprove reports flagging broken links, misspellings, and accessibility issues.
-See Improving your Site with Siteimprove for more information.
+See Improving Your Site with Siteimprove for more information.

 Tagged in: